Why Did Scandinavians Volunteer for the Union Army during the Civil War?

 Scandinavians supported the anti-slavery platform of the Republican Party because they saw it as a cultural and economic threat to their existence as small farmers, but also on moral grounds as evidenced by the anti-slavery resolutions that were adopted by most of the Lutheran synods of the time.
 Scandinavian support for Lincoln and the Republicans was visible in the 1860 and 1864 presidential elections when their votes helped Lincoln carry the upper Midwest by a large margin.
-The Lutheran churches played a big role in influencing Scandinavian support for the Union, but the Scandinavian language newspapers played an even larger part.
+The Lutheran churches played a significant role in influencing Scandinavian support for the Union, but the Scandinavian language newspapers played an even more substantial part.

 The Chicago based Swedish language weekly paper, Hemlandet, and the Norwegian language weekly paper, Emigranten, out of Madison, Wisconsin were both vocal proponents of Lincoln, the Republican Party, and the Union war effort.
 Although written in their native languages, both papers stressed the importance of supporting their new country and that each person should do his or her part to defend their new homeland.
 The papers exercised immense influence throughout the Scandinavian communities with their ideas often being echoed in the words of the men who volunteered to fight.
 Once such Scandinavian volunteer named Hans Mattson articulated this idea very clearly in his memoirs: